Flag of North Korea: Official account

 The North Korean government credits Kim Il Sung with designing the country's national flag.
 According to a Tongil News report of an article by the state-run Rodong Sinmun, Kim Il Sung began expressing the necessity of a new national flag and emblem in January 1948.
 He argued that they were important for future national affairs and would strengthen national pride.
 A team of artists was tasked with proposing designs for the new flag.
 Kim Il Sung initially chose a design similar to the flag that was adopted, except its width-to-length ratio was 2:3 and the white disc was in the center and did not feature a charge.
 In February 1948, Kim Il Sung instructed the artists to change the ratio to 1:2, to add a five-pointed red star to the inside of the disc, and to move the disc towards the hoist.
 The flag design was then accepted by the Constitutional Reform Committee and written into the provisional constitution on 20 February 1948 and confirmed by a special committee of the People's Assembly on 28 April.
 A ceremony was held on 10 July 1948 to take down the taegukgi and install the new flag in the meeting place, but the new flag's adoption was not official until the passing of North Korea's first constitution by the 1st Supreme People's Assembly on 8 September.
 The flag design was standardised with the passing of the national flag law on 22 October 1992.

-Kim Tu-bong defended the new flag despite initially preferring the retention of the taegukgi.